Sayantan4796/Garbage-Management/README.md

 Today, The final server client codes have been completed, and operating successfully.
 The previuos test files have been deleted to reduce clutter.

-The next problem is to integrate these codes with swift to make an efective IOS application interface.
+The next problem is to integrate these codes with swift to make an effective IOS application interface.